5 design tips for product managers

 Consistent interfaces allow users to develop usage patterns — they’ll learn what the different interface elements look like.
 They will recognise the same buttons, tabs, icons at various places and realise what they do in various contexts.

-If you have repeating elements or blocks throughout your UI, it is best to use the same elements to achieve the same functionality, unless you have a really good reason not to.
+If you have repeating elements or blocks throughout your application's UI, it is best to use the same elements to achieve the same functionality, unless you have a really good reason not to.

 Also, users will try to identify and use elements in your UI based on their previous experience with other UIs.
 For this reason, it is always a good idea to stay consistent with where the world is heading and build your UI out of familiar controls and design patterns.
 You will make your users quicker at achieving their goal, and at the end of the day, that’s what counts.